exasol/python-toolbox/doc/user_guide/getting_started.rst

     - unit-tests -> Runs all unit tests
     - integration-tests -> Runs the all integration tests
     - coverage -> Runs all tests (unit + integration) and reports the code coverage
-    - build-docs -> Builds the project documentation
+    - docs:build -> Builds the project documentation
-    - open-docs -> Opens the built project documentation
+    - docs:open -> Opens the built project documentation
-    - clean-docs -> Removes the documentations build folder
+    - docs:clean -> Removes the documentations build folder
     - report -> Collects and generates a metrics summary for the workspace

     sessions marked with * are selected, sessions marked with - are skipped.